 Deterrence and Patient Education

-It is important to consider the following before disclosing bad news:
+It is essential to consider the following before disclosing unfavorable news:

 Preparedness for End-of-Life Care

-It is important to prepare spouses of terminally ill patients mentally.
+Mentally preparing spouses of terminally ill patients is essential.
 Preparedness for death and coping with bereavement play a crucial role in complicated grief.

-Management of the grieving patient is optimal with an interprofessional team that includes a mental health nurse, palliative care team, psychiatrist, primary care provider, social worker, and other support teams.
-Even temporary grieving can affect patients both physically and mentally, and it is best to have a mental health nurse involved in the care early on.
-For most patients, time will help heal the grieving process, but some patients may benefit from counseling or temporary use of pharmacotherapy.
+The effective management of grief reactions and prolonged grief disorder requires a comprehensive approach that involves various healthcare professionals to enhance patient-centered care, outcomes, patient safety, and team performance.
+The interprofessional team includes a mental health nurse, palliative care team, psychiatrist, primary care provider, social worker, and other support professionals.
+Even temporary grieving can affect patients both physically and mentally, and it is best to have mental health providers involved in the care early on.
+For most patients, time will help heal the grieving process, but some patients may benefit from counseling or the temporary use of pharmacotherapy.